Last Updated on August 18, 2022

 How many clothes do you have?
 How many kitchen appliances do you own?

 How many beauty products are squirreled away in your bathroom cabinet?
-Is it adding any value to your life at all or is it just taking up space?
+Is it adding any value to your life at all, or is it just taking up space?

 When you get to know the items in your life, you start to learn your buying patterns.
+Consider decorating your home and office with a minimalist aesthetic.

 2. downsize your material items: